VoIP phone: Components and software

-A VoIP telephone consist of the hardware and software components.
+A VoIP telephone consists of the hardware and software components.
 The software requires standard networking components such as a TCP/IP network stack, client implementation for DHCP, and the Domain Name System (DNS).

 In addition, a VoIP signalling protocol stack, such as for the Session Initiation Protocol (SIP), H.323, Skinny Client Control Protocol (Cisco), and/or Skype, is needed.

 For media streams, the Real-time Transport Protocol (RTP) is used in most VoIP systems.
 For voice and media encoding, a variety of codecs are available, such as for audio: G.711, GSM, iLBC, Speex, G.729, G.722, G.722.2 (AMR-WB), other audio codecs, and for video H.263, H.263+, H.264.
 User interface software controls the operation of the hardware components, and may respond to user actions with messages to a display screen.

 STUN client

 To enable the VoIP communications, the SIP/RTP packets should be utilised and STUN client would be the key component for VoIP communications with management of the SIP/RTP packets.

 A Session Traversal Utilities for NAT (STUN) client is used on some SIP-based VoIP phones as firewalls on network interface sometimes block SIP/RTP packets.
 Some special mechanism is required in this case to enable routing of SIP packets from one network to other.
 STUN is used in some of the sip phones to enable the SIP/RTP packets to cross boundaries of two different IP networks.
 A packet becomes unroutable between two sip elements if one of the networks uses private IP address range and other is in public IP address range.
 Stun is a mechanism to enable this border traversal.
 There are alternate mechanisms for traversal of NAT, STUN is just one of them.
 STUN or any other NAT traversal mechanism is not required when the two SIP phones connecting are routable from each other and no firewall exists in between.